Koszul duality for operadic categories: Quadratic Markl operads and duality

 \section{Quadratic Markl operads and duality}

 The goal of this section is to introduce quadratic Markl operads over operadic categories and define their Koszul duals.
-The base monoidal category $\ttV$ will be the category $\Vect$ of graded vector spaces over a field $\bfk$ of characteristic $0$.
+As customary in this context, the base monoidal category~$\ttV$ here and in the rest of the paper will be the category $\Vect$ of graded vector spaces over a~field $\bfk$ of characteristic $0$.
 All operads will be tacitly assumed to be strictly unital.
-The basic operadic category $\ttO$ shall fulfill the same additional axioms as in Section~\ref{zitra_letim_do_Pragy}, plus the rigidity.
-In brief,
+The operadic category $\ttO$ shall fulfill \AA\ plus the rigidity axiom~\Rig.

 \begin{definition} An {\em ideal\/} $\calI$ in a Markl operad $\Markl$ is a sub-$\Iso$-presheaf of $\Markl$ which is simultaneously an ideal with respect to the circle products~(\ref{ten_prelet_jsem_podelal}), i.e.\